Skip to main content

 Does the description explain when to use this tool, when not to, or what alternatives exist?

-Provides clear context: 'Use this to test components and see how they would work in your pipeline.'
-Does not explicitly list when not to use or name alternatives, but context is strong.
+The description says 'Use this to test components and see how they would work in your pipeline,' giving clear context.
+It does not explicitly state when not to use or mention alternatives, but given the unique nature of the tool among siblings, this is acceptable.

 Agents often have multiple tools that could apply.
 Explicit usage guidance like "use X instead of Y when Z" prevents misuse.